 Cover letters are very important to public interest employers.
 Employers read them carefully and often use them to discern whether applicants have done their homework on the organization.
 Employers will know if you submit a form letter with only the name of the organization switched out.
 We encourage you to spend a good amount of time on your letters, and make sure you specifically target each letter to the mission and work of the organization to which it is addressed.
 The letter should give an employer a sense of who you are as a person, the experiences that have shaped you, and the values that matter to you.
 Our website includes tips and samples, so be sure to consult it before drafting your letters.

 Take advantage of our resume and cover letter review services before you submit your application materials.
-Email your materials to firstname.lastname@example.org.
+Complete our resume and cover letter review request form, uploading your materials as Word docs only.
 Our turn-around time is 7-10 business days, so be sure to submit your materials well in advance of any application deadline.

 Some employers will ask for a writing sample, usually 5-10 pages in length.
 The best choice for a writing sample is usually one that was created in an internship or clinic so the employer can see a real world example of your writing.
 Be sure to ask permission from your employer before using your work as a writing sample, and make sure to delete all identifying information.
 If you do not have a writing sample from an internship or clinic, you can use a piece of writing from a class as long as you believe it represents your analytical abilities and it has some relevance to the position for which you are applying.
 We encourage you to work on finalizing a writing sample by the end of your 2L summer.

 Interviews are a critical element of your job search.
 You application materials will often serve as a basis for your interview, so you should be prepared to talk about everything in your resume and cover letter.
 Interviews will go beyond just your application materials and employers will want to better understand how you would handle certain scenarios through hypothetical and/or behavioral questions.
 Some public defender and prosecutors’ offices use particular types of interview techniques to test your instincts and skill level, including detailed hypothetical questions about ethical issues and requests to perform the opening or closing statement of a hypothetical criminal trial.
-We have many interview tips and sample questions on our website and we strongly encourage you to sign up for a mock interview with one of the OPIA advisors.
+Read through our interview tips and sample questions and sign up for a mock interview with one of the OPIA advisors.